-Proxy Statement pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. \\)

-Filed by the Registrant \boxtimes
+Filed by the Registrant ⊠

-Filed by a Party other than the Registrant \Box
+Filed by a Party other than the Registrant $\square$

-Check the appropriate box:
+Chec neck the appropriate box:

-- Preliminary Proxy Statement
+Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement
+$\boxtimes$ Definitive Proxy Statement

-- □ Definitive Additional Materials
+Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12
+Soliciting Material Pursuant to §240.14a-12

-H&E EQUIPMENT SERVICES, INC.

-(Name of Registrant as Specified in its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payn

+× nent of Filing Fee (Check all boxes that apply):

-Payment of Filing Fee (Check all boxes that apply):
+nent of Filing Fee (Check all boxes that apply): No fee required.

-- \boxtimes No fee required. - \Box Fee paid previously with preliminary materials. - □ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-April 1, 2022
+No fee required.

+March 30, 2023